 - 1. Add the rear Aluminum Table Rail to the two Table Legs If installing optional casters, put them on before this step. - 2.
 Install the Rail Cross Tubes - 3.
-Add the front Aluminum Table Rail to the two Table Legs If installing optional Quilt Path, Overhead Lighting or a Hydraulic Lift, add those BEFORE installing the Table Top. - 4.
-Install the Tabletop pads and bumpers, then add the Table Top - 5.
+Add the front Aluminum Table Rail to the two Table Legs

+If installing optional Quilt Path or a Hydraulic Lift, add those BEFORE installing the Table Top. - 4.
+Install the optional Tabletop pads and bumpers, then add the optional Table Top - 5.
 Assemble and mount the Carriage - 6.
 Assemble and install the Sewing Head - 7.
 Install the Pick-Up Roller and Leveler Bar - 8.
-Deluxe or Standard Table - 9.
-Deluxe Table add the optional Auto Quilt Advance - 10.
-Standard Table install one Roller Brake - 11.
-Install the Quilt Top and Quilt Backing Rollers - 12.
-Add the Roller Brake to these two Rollers - 13.
+Bliss or Standard Table - 9.
+Standard Table install one Roller Brake - 10.
+Install the Quilt Top and Quilt Backing Rollers - 11.
+Add the Roller Brake to these two Rollers - 12.
 Complete the electrical connections